rdunnington/website-gen/markdown/resume.md

 	<div class="resume-h2-right">Jan 2018 to Present</div>
 </div>

-* Ported Slipspace engine to the prerelease Xbox Series X hardware, OS, and SDK, while working with the Xbox platform team in a tight loop of kernel and platform bug feedback, testing, and verification.
+* Ported Slipspace engine and shader compiler pipeline to the prerelease Xbox Series X hardware, OS, and SDK, while working with the platform team in a tight loop of kernel and SDK bug feedback, testing, and verification.
 * Aggressively profiled and optimized memory for many systems in different parts of the engine, saving hundreds of megs that allowed the memory-constrained Xbox One title to ship.
 * Owned all engine-level memory APIs, creating new in-engine and standalone tools for memory analysis, improving existing tracking features, and hooking telemetry support for continuous integration visiblity.
 * Profiled and implemented optimizations for major perf bottlenecks in the asset pipeline's asset metadata system, in some cases shaving hours off nightly build times.